NoDivorces

 Well, who cares?
 Probably everyone.
 Right?

-The intruding jerk who deserves to be shot may try to “counsel” you as if he or she has your well-being in mind and wants to lead you kindly to greater success in your marriage by telling you all that you did to cause your spouse to cheat on you.
+The intruding, faulty church counselor may try to “advise” you as if he or she has your well-being in mind and wants to lead you kindly to greater success in your marriage by telling you all that you did to cause your spouse to cheat on you.

 Whose Fault is Infidelity Really?